skip to Main Content

 By: Techbuild Africa

-With advances in the technology of software devices, counterfeit devices are on the rise and this has been deployed in telecommunication/ICT devices and software.
-Due to this development, there is a need to discuss issues around counterfeit software as it affects the economy as whole.
+Advances in the technology of software devices have led to a rise in the number of counterfeit devices and many of these devices can now be found in telecommunication/ICT sector.
+Due to this development, there is a need to discuss issues around counterfeit software, as it affects the economy as whole.

-Even recently, the International Telecommunication Union (ITU) hosted a webinar that saw a discussion around combating counterfeit telecommunication devices and software.
+Even recently, the International Telecommunication Union (ITU) hosted a webinar that included a discussion around combating counterfeit telecommunication devices and software.

 This virtual event was hosted with the intention of assisting governments and regulators in this endeavour.